Marketing Your Indie Game: The Single Most Important Thing That No One Knows How to Do

 Okay, so you've decided to launch your campaign months before your game's targeted release date.
 Good.
 So now what?
 Let's start with the essentials.
 You'll need:

 - A website: Whether your website acts as a home base for all of your games, or just the one you're currently working on, it needs to be updated frequently and departmentalized.
 The home page should feature an extended overview, captivating screenshots (a picture of your UI isn't all that exciting), and relevant links.
 You'll also need a media page that houses images or videos.

 - To do the social media thing: Sorry, there's really no avoiding it.
-At the very least you should have a Facebook and a Twitter page.
+At the very least you should have a Facebook page and a Twitter profile.
 If your game is small or mid-sized this is probably enough, but in theory you could subscribe to dozens of social media outlets.
-Whatever you do, don't bug big-time developers to like your page or to retweet your post - it's simply not going to happen.
-Instead, first identify how the public perceives your company and then connect with like-minded developers and game journalists.
-Many of them will be more than willing to trade subscribers.
+More on this below.

 Let's break down the different ways that you can get people talking about your game without cramming it down their throats.